playwright-community/jest-playwright/README.md

 Other options are documented in [jest-dev-server](https://github.com/smooth-code/jest-puppeteer/tree/master/packages/jest-dev-server).

+## Using with different jest environments

+The default **jest-playwright** environment is **node**, but you can use a browser-like environment through [jest-playwright-jsdom](https://github.com/playwright-community/jest-playwright-jsdom)

 ## expect-playwright

 There is a utility package [expect-playwright](https://github.com/playwright-community/expect-playwright) which simplifies the expect statements in combination with Playwright to make e.g. shorter text comparisons.